English Language Skills – Required Level And Opportunity To Improve

 Payment & Travel Protection For Residents Outside Of The U.S. & Canada

 An insurance plan offered is available for most international students: trip insurance details.
 For more information, call +1.317.575.2656.
 The policy number will be provided after enrolling in the plan.

-Please call or email us to review any special arrangements (or to set up a Skype call) so we can help make your trip more convenient.
+Please call or email us to review any special arrangements (or to set up a video call) so we can help make your trip more convenient.
 We look forward to sharing an incredible experience with your family!